FreemanXiao/Live-Stock-DE-Project-AWS/README.md

 ## Data Visualization Example 📊📊

 After completing the comprehensive data engineering pipeline and ETL process, we have seamlessly integrated the database with Grafana to commence dashboard development.
+Here are some SQL query examples for the Grafana visuals: [Grafana Visuals Query](https://github.com/FreemanXiao/Live-Stock-DE-Project-AWS/blob/main/Grafana_Visuals_Query.sql).
 Besides creating the visuals, the dashboard also contain a time variable and stock selection variable with option of single, mulitiple and all stock selected.
 Here is a snapshot of the latest dashboard as of July 11, 2024....following a whole day market downturn: [Grafana_Snapshot_07_11_24](https://xiaozhang19981117.grafana.net/dashboard/snapshot/Ege8kThI7gKZzzvK9VDBie5bjMJfdAKB)

 Some interesting screenshort here: